Ktal-g/OOSA-code-public/README.md

 Contains two scripts to demonstrate reading from a text file and writing to a text file.
 The ***data*** folder contains the data for the file reading example.

+### data

+Contains a text file with some sample data to practice reading with the fileIO code.

+### sort

+Contains an example solution for a simple sort.
+Note that there are multiple sort solutions, such as bubble sort, and then many more complex and efficient algorithms.